WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><h3>🎯 Inference</h3></summary>

-The ```inference_pipeline``` performs prediction on new data using the trained CatBoost model from a given experiment directory.
+The ```inference_pipeline``` performs prediction on new data using the trained model from a given experiment directory.
 It returns the input dataframe with predicted probabilities and binary labels (based on either learned or manual thresholds).

 ```